Here's what you need

 Sign in with your TV provider

-In some countries and regions, you may be able to sign in with your TV or cable provider on your Apple TV to watch TV shows and films included in your cable or TV subscription.
+In some countries and regions, you might be able to sign in with your TV or cable provider on your Apple TV to watch TV shows and films included in your cable or TV subscription.

 Get apps and start streaming